-There are a few things that you can do to get ripped without losing muscle.
+There are a few tips on things you can do to get ripped without losing muscle.
 Find out in these tips.

 The key to getting ripped is burning fat to reach a very low body fat level without burning out your valuable muscles.
 Maintaining all your muscles while your body reaches low levels of body fat becomes much more challenging than when you initially start losing fat or when you have a lot of fat to lose.
 But despite the higher risk of muscle loss when you are at a lower body fat percentage, if your aim is to get a ripped body, applying the right nutrition and training principles to your program will help you reach success.
-Here are some tips for getting ripped without losing muscle that will help put you in the right direction.
+Here are some tips for getting ripped without losing muscle that will help you plan a good program.

 1. Don’t Make Huge Calorie Cuts To Get Ripped